Skip to main content

 Close & Move On

 Pick your closing date.
 Get paid.
-No repairs, no fees, no stress.
+No repairs, no White Oak service fee, no stress.

 Common Questions

-Can I sell my home if I owe back taxes?
+Can I sell my house if I owe back property taxes?

-What if I owe more in taxes and mortgage than the home is worth?
+What if I owe more in taxes and loans than the house will sell for?

 Ready to Move Forward?